bryan0767/Anonymous-message-board/ReadMe.md

-Multiple pages for sub searching on front page. search for shops as well. make shops the star of the show by storing subs inside each new shop and querying shop data instead of individual sub data.
+Multiple pages for sub searching on front page. search for shops as well.

+make shops otherwise message boards, the star of the show by storing subs inside each new shop and querying shop data instead of individual sub data.

 Home View